Europes oldest RAS houses sustainable eel

 For the renewal of our diffuser system, Barrera looked to Norway.

-- We have designed a model for this plant that we carefully test for efficiency and effectiveness before shipping a sample batch.
+- We have designed a model for this plant that we have carefully tested for efficiency and effectiveness before shipping a sample batch.
 After weeks of testing, the diffuser was approved.
-We see that different species and operating systems each require their own solutions, says Nils Hovden from Bio Marine in Surnadal, which has provided the d
+We see that different species and operating systems each require their own solutions, says Nils Hovden from Bio Marine in Surnadal, which has provided the diffusers to Valenciana.